Wall St Week Ahead: As earnings take over, fundamentals to be tested

-NEW YORK, July 12 Next week marks the first big week of second-quarter earnings, and it is sure to bring both joy and misery to Wall Street.
+NEW YORK Next week marks the first big week of second-quarter earnings, and it is sure to bring both joy and misery to Wall Street.

 Investors will concentrate on market fundamentals after weeks when Federal Reserve policies have dominated the market.
 If they see companies are still struggling, stocks could take a fall.